Writing Tests and Examples

 • Verify the results are accurate!
 (Obvious, we know, but please don’t forget!)

-• Copy the .in files t
+• Copy the .in files for your test into your new subdirectory

 These unit tests not only ensure new modification don’t break parts of the code that already work.
 In addition, they are used to compute the fraction of the code that is verified with CodeCov <https://app.codecov.io/gh/VirtualPlanetaryLaboratory/vplanet> Thus, to approach (and someday maintain) 100% verification requires all new features to include a unit test.
 Finally, unit tests are valuable for ensuring that no memory issues are present through periodic valgrind tests.